 For many years the government’s company car tax policy has been designed around lower tax for lower emission cars.

-Current company car BIK rates start at 19% for petrol and RDE2 compliant diesel cars, the rate increasing in up to 1% increments as CO2 bands rise, up to a maximum of 37%.
-From 06 April 2018, to account for the greater level of NOx emissions, a 4% diesel car tax supplement is payable which applies for non-RDE2 compliant diesels – the vast majority of current diesel models.
+Current company car BIK rates start at 16%, with the rate increasing in 1% increments as the CO2 bands rise, up to a maximum of 37%.
+From 06 April 2018, to account for the greater level of NOx emissions, a 4% diesel car tax supplement has been applied to non-RDE2 compliant diesels, which are the vast majority of current diesel models.

 From April 2020, new BIK bands come into force for plug-in models with CO2 emissions of 1-50 g/km, with the new BIK levels dependent on the official electric-only range in miles.
 Those with a range in excess of 130 miles are classed as pure-electric models for the purposes of BIK ratings (at 2%), while those plug-in models with a range of less than 30 miles will be rated at 14%.

 The table below shows how the percentage BIK rates vary with vehicle CO2 and electric-only range.
-The table represents petrol, diesel and electric related Company Car Tax (BIK rates for 2018-2021).
+The table represents petrol, diesel and electric related BIK rates for 2019-2022.

 Directors and their family – the company car option for the low emission cars may still be advisable.
 Its certainly an option for the owner managed business owner who may want to provide their newly qualified children with a small car.
-The Insurance costs for the new driver is usually horrendous but if the company can meet this cost, the director suffering the BIK charge on a small low emission car may be worthwhile – each case is different so please talk to us for further advice.
+The Insurance costs for the new driver are usually horrendous but if the company can meet this cost and get some tax relief in the process, with the director suffering the BIK charge on a small low emission car, it may be worthwhile – each case is different so please talk to us for further advice